Responsive Menu

 Remember

 The answer to what are migraine triggers and how to avoid them lies not just in this information, but in the power of the individual.
 Each person must do their own investigation of what brings on their migraine.
-Tracking their migraines can be a great way to do this.
-I will be writing about this in an upcoming post and going over a variety of ways to do this.
+Tracking your migraine attacks and what triggers may have caused them can be a great way to do this.
 There are many options that make it both manageable and meaningful.
+This can be done on paper or in many apps that are available.
+Read more about it here in Tracking Migraine: What, Why, and How?

 Be In The Know

-Stay up to date on new posts by subscribing as I will be sharing above information and much more!
-Or join us in our Facebook group called migraineroad.
-You can do that on our contact page.
-This migraine road is a challenging one, but it is much nicer with support and encouragement along the way.
-That is what you will find here and in our group.
+Stay up to date on new posts by subscribing as I will be sharing the above information and much more!
+Or join us in our Facebook group for the community.
+This migraine road is a challenging one, but it is better with support and encouragement along the way.

 Disclaimer: